SurrealTiggi/kvm-install-vm/README.md

 ## Installation

-Basically, you just need to download [kvm-install-vm](https://raw.githubusercontent.com/SurrealTiggi/kvm-install-vm/master/kvm-install-vm) and `chmod +x kvm-install-vm`, wherever you decide to install it (eg. `/usr/sbin/kvm-install-vm`).
+Trying to go for a simpler approach, basically you should just need to download [setup.sh](https://raw.githubusercontent.com/SurrealTiggi/kvm-install-vm/master/setup.sh), `chmod +x install.sh`, and then `./setup.sh --install`.

 On every run the script checks that:

-- `/var/lib/kvm-install-vm/` exists, and has all expected sources.
-Fetches them if not.
-- `~/.kivrc` and `~/bootstrap.py` exist, if not, an interactive dialog kicks off to fetch both files, and fill out `~/.kivrc` with any custom flags the user wants.
+- `~/.kivrc` exists, if not, an interactive dialog kicks off to fetch it and fill it out with any custom flags the user wants.

 > **NOTE!**
-> When a VM is provisioned, and if you're making use of it, bootstrap.py will ask for the location of `inventory.yml`.
+> When a VM is provisioned, and if you're making use of it, you may be asked for the location of `inventory.yml`.
 > An example of this file is provided [inventory_sample.yml](https://raw.githubusercontent.com/SurrealTiggi/kvm-install-vm/master/inventory_sample.yml).
+> This file is based on using ansible to manage a small number of VMs, so skip it if you're not using it.
 > The point of this file is in case there are customizations in the ansible playbook that need to be kept private, as well as providing a single file to keep track of all VM's.
-> If you don't want to use it, just keep the 2 SCRIPT settings blank in your `.kivrc` file.
+> If you don't want to use it, just keep SCRIPT and ORC_SCRIPT flags blank in your `.kivrc` file.

-- `~/cloud.cfg` cloud-init config exists, fetches if not (NB.
-Well, sort of.
-It'll fetch it the first time, if .kivrc doesn't exist, but subsequent changes will need to be manual.
-Could refine this.)
+- `~/cloud.cfg` cloud-init config exists, else it prompts to reinstall.

 ### Usage